 - Durability and Maintenance

-Prioritize materials known for their durability and ease of maintenance, considering the property’s age and potential maintenance challenges.
+Prioritise materials known for their durability and ease of maintenance, considering the property’s age and potential maintenance challenges.

 - Environmental Impact